Robbie Ure

-Robbie Ure (born 24 February 2004) is a Scottish professional footballer who plays as a forward for Swedish Allsvenskan club Sirius.
+Robert Philip Thomas Ure (Note: Traditionally pronounced /jʊə(r)/ in Received Pronunciation, though /jɔː(r)/ is now also common in English speech; in Scotland, the surname is commonly pronounced /jʉːr/.) (born 24 February 2004) is a Scottish professional footballer who plays as a striker for La Liga club Sevilla and the Scotland national team.

+Early Career

+Ure began playing football with Barrhead Boys Club at the age of five, before joining the Rangers youth academy.

 Club career

 Ure, a product of the Rangers youth academy, signed a contract extension with the club until the summer of 2023 in June 2021.
 He made his Rangers debut on 30 August 2022, starting in a League Cup match at home to Queen of the South and scored his first professional goal ten minutes into the game.
 He had to wait almost three months for his next senior appearance, as a late substitute appearance in a Scottish Premiership match away to St Mirren on 12 November 2022.
 In May 2023, Ure left Rangers after rejecting a contract extension.

-On 6 September 2023, Ure signed with Belgian club Anderlecht for their reserve team RSCA Futures that plays in the second-tier Challenger Pro League.
+On 6 September 2023, Ure signed for Belgian club Anderlecht for their reserve team RSCA Futures that plays in the second-tier Challenger Pro League.

-On 13 March 2025, Ure signed with Swedish Allsvenskan club Sirius on a contract until the end of 2029.
+On 13 March 2025, Ure signed for Swedish club Sirius on a contract until the end of 2029.
+He scored 15 goals in the first half of the 2026 Allsvenskan season, helping his club move to the top of the table while remaining unbeaten.

+On 11 August 2026, Ure signed a five-year contract with La Liga side Sevilla.
+The transfer fee was reportedly €6.5 million, with a further €2.5 million in add-ons.
+He made his league debut four days later as a substitute against Rayo Vallecano.

 International career

-He has represented Scotland, making five 5 appearances for the under-19s team, scoring twice.
+He has represented Scotland at youth international level, making five appearances for the under-19 team and scoring twice.
+On 15 September 2026, Ure received his first call-up to the senior Scotland squad under head coach Sébastien Pocognoli, for UEFA Nations League matches against Slovenia, Switzerland and North Macedonia.

+Personal life

+Ure has Ukrainian descent through a grandfather.